jjvanzon/Circular-Language-Spec/spec/inheritance/enforcing-and-preventing-specialization.md

 #### Rule 2: Interface Members are Abstract

-The second rule of interfaces is: members must be overridden / members are abstract.
+The second rule of interfaces is: members might be overridden / members are abstract.
 In Encircle all interface members are always present inside an implementation of an interface.
 This is not considered overriding: you have no say in whether to override something or not, the members are just automatically there as soon as you implement an interface.

 However unnecessary, you can implicitly define that a member is abstract, which usually looks as follows: